jessica-hsu/Full-stack-Nanodegree/README.md

 ## Project 4: Design A Tournament Results Database
 >In this project, you’ll be writing a Python module that uses the PostgreSQL database to keep track of players and matches in a game tournament.
 >You will develop a database schema to store the game matches between players.
 You will then write a Python module to rank the players and pair them up in matches in a tournament.
 (From Udacity)

+## Project 5: Build an Item Catalog Application
+>You will develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+Registered users will have the ability to post, edit and delete their own items.
+(From Udacity)